 What can I do with a Document?

-You may perform any operations that access or modify the file contents on the "plain text" level (as a sequence of characters, not as a tree of PSI elements).
+You may perform any operations that access or modify the file contents on the "plain text" level (as a sequence of characters, not as a tree of Program Structure Interface (PSI) elements).

 Where does a Document come from?

 Document instances are created when some operation needs to access the text contents of a file (in particular, this is necessary to build the PSI for a file).
 Also, document instances not linked to any virtual files can be created temporarily, for example, representing the contents of a text editor field in a dialog.

 VirtualFile instances.
 Thus, an unmodified

 Document instance can be garbage-collected if no one references it, and a new instance is created if the document contents are reaccessed later.